Minutes: 28th Virtual Meeting of the OKFN Working Group for Open Bibliographic Data

 Lessons

 Over the course of this project we have learnt that open source development provides great flexibility and power to do what we need to do, and open access in general frees us from many difficult constraints.
 There is now a lot of useful information available online for how to do open source and open access.
-Whilst licensing remains an issue, it becomes clear that making everything publicly and freely available to the fullest extent possible is the simplest solution, causing no further complications down the line.
-See the open definition as well as our principles for more information.

 We discovered during the BibJSON spec development that it must be clear whether a specification is centrally controlled, or more of a communal agreement on use.
 There are advantages and disadvantages to each method, however they are not compatible – although one may become the other.
 We took the communal agreement approach, as we found that in the early stages there was more value in exposing the spec to people as widely and openly as possible than in maintaining close control.
 Moving to a close control format requires specific and ongoing commitment.